How many World Series championships have the Chicago White Sox won?

 In 1906, the White Sox would win their first World Series title.
 That group, led by shortstop George Davis and pitchers Frank Owen and Nick Altrock, would defeat the Cubs in six games.

-In 2005, the White Sox would end the franchise’s 80+ year drought.
-Chicago, led by Paul Konerko, Mark Buehrle, Jon Garland, and Jermaine Dye, would beat the Red Sox and Los Angeles Angels of Anaheim to advance back to the World Series.
-The Sox would be pitted against the Astros, and Chicago would sweep Houston in four games to clinch the franchise’s third world title.
+In 2005, the White Sox ended the franchise’s 80+ year drought.
+Chicago, led by Paul Konerko, Mark Buehrle, Jon Garland, and Jermaine Dye, took down the defending World Series champion Red Sox (ALDS) and Los Angeles Angels of Anaheim (ALCS) to advance back to the World Series.